You’ve crafted the perfect newsletter.

 Your newsletter or company-wide email is competing with, on average, 147 other emails that your employees receive in their inbox every single day.

 That sure is a lot of competition.

 The Good News: For internal employee emails, open rates are actually pretty high.
-Our research showed that companies using Bananatag had up to an 89% open-rate.
+Our research showed that companies using Bananatag to measure employee engagement had up to an 89% open-rate.
 Most marketing emails score open rates of about 30%, even with all that effort they put into epic subject lines.

 The Bad News: If you are sending an important employee email, missing out on 11% of your employees is kind of a big deal.
-On a email list of 1000 people that is 111 people who will not read your email!
-Maximizing your opens is therefore, essential.
+On an email list of 1000 people that is 111 people who will not read your email!
+Maximizing your opens is, therefore, essential.